Huber/Electronic Monitoring Coordinators

 You must check in immediately upon returning to the jail.
 You then must remain in the lobby until you are brought in.
 (No going back out for a cigarette or cell phone call.)

-**Deviations need to be turned in a minimum of two (3) business days prior to the date the deviation is for. (holidays and Weekends are not considered business days) Medical appointments must be submitted at least (5) business days prior to the appointment is possible.
+**Deviations need to be turned in a minimum of three (3) business days prior to the date the deviation is for. (holidays and Weekends are not considered business days) Medical appointments must be submitted at least (5) business days prior to the appointment is possible.
 Medical appointments must be approved by both the medical staff and huber officer.